-Claustrophobia is an anxiety disorder marked by intense fear of enclosed spaces.
-It triggers anxiety up to a panic attack in tight places, like elevators or crowded rooms.
-Some experience symptoms in various confined spaces, while others encounter it in specific situations like MRI machines.
+Claustrophobia symptoms are part of an anxiety disorder marked by intense fear of enclosed spaces.
+It can trigger anxiety up to a panic attack in tight places, like elevators or crowded rooms.
+Some people experience these symptoms in various confined spaces, while others encounter them in specific situations such as MRI machines.

 In the below article we discuss the treatment options and self-help technics for coping with claustrophobia.